-I get this question a lot.
-It speaks volumes about how we view learning, and why we’ve abandoned personal responsibility for using our own brains when it comes to health.
-“We can’t possibly understand nutrition if we haven’t paid for a degree!
+I’M SO GLAD YOU ASKED!
+This question (which has haunted my inbox for time immemorial) speaks volumes about how we view learning, and why we’re chronically confused about what to believe when it comes to health.
+“We can’t possibly understand nutrition if we haven’t studied it within the walls of an institution!
 Let’s just trust someone with formal credentials instead of thinking for ourselves.”

-I guess I’ll start by explaining my perspective.
-I have deep respect for formal learning, and a touch of envy for those who thrive in a traditional school system.
-Most of my family works in higher education (my dad, a former college vice president; my mom, a former biologist who did postgraduate immunology research), and my original aspiration was to teach at the university level.
+Now, don’t get me wrong.
+Formal education is a must-have for certain vocations (do you really want to get a root canal from someone who learned their trade from How2BDentist.com?), and I have a touch of envy for those who thrive in a traditional school system (my K-12 experience is best summed up as “low-key prison”).
+Most of my family has worked in higher education (my dad, a former college vice president; my mom, a former biologist who did postgraduate immunology research), and my original aspiration was to teach at the university level.
 Some awesome stuff happens there.

-My post-college education strategy has been simple.
-I approach the field of nutrition like learning a new language: total immersion-style.
+My nutrition education strategy has been simple.
+I approach the field of health like learning a new language: total immersion-style.
 You didn’t learn your native tongue by sitting in a classroom following grammar lessons; you learned it by jumping into an initially confusing world and feeling your way around until it all started making sense.
-Every day, I make a conscious effort to surround myself with learning opportunities.
-I read everything I can get my hands on, from statistics textbooks to scientific papers.
-I find curricula posted on university websites, copy the lesson plans that look relevant, and acquire the reading material from the library instead of paying thousands of dollars for classroom instruction.
+Every day, I make a conscious effort to surround myself with learning opportunities and give my brain non-stop material to eat.
+I read everything I can get my hands on, and PubMed is my internet-home away from home.
 If I can’t grasp something on my own, I email or call smart people and ask them to help me.
 My goal is to understand.
 I don’t stop digging until I’ve plowed to the bottom and broken my shovel trying to go even deeper.

 I believe anything can be learned.
-I believe passion is the best fuel for knowledge acquisition.
+I believe the entire world is a classroom.
 I believe the subjects that have personal relevance are the most enticing, intriguing, and fulfilling ones to study.
 This is why I blog.